 And that brings us to the guaranteed fix for weak cell phone signals due to bad indoor and in-vehicle cell phone reception.

 #10: Cell Phone Signal Boosters for Home, Office and Car.

-The easiest way to improve your weak cell phone signal is to buy a cell phone signal booster.
-Home cell signal boosters consist of an exterior antenna that picks up available cell signal outside (stronger the signal outside, larger the boosted area indoors).
+If you know why it says "no signal" on your cell phone, and it is because your house/building materials are blocking the signals, the easiest way to improve your weak cell phone signal is to buy a cell phone booster.
+Similarly, if you drive down a route where signal cuts out, it may be due to hills, valleys, buildings, etc. blocking the signal from nearest cell tower.
+Both car and home cell signal boosters consist of an exterior antenna that picks up available cell signal outside (stronger the signal outside, larger the boosted area inside).

-That signal is channeled to amplifier installed inside the house or building.
-The signal amplifier then amplifies the signal by up to 32 times and broadcasts the much strengthened reception inside the house or building.
+That signal is channeled to amplifier installed inside the house, building, or vehicle.
+The signal amplifier then amplifies the signal by up to 32 times and broadcasts the much strengthened reception inside.
 This provides the powerful signal on your cell phone, which is of the maximum possible strength.